ysy-phoenix/evalhub/README.md

 - [x] math: gsm8k && hendrycks_math
 - [x] code: livecodebench
 - [ ] math: math500 && AIME-2024
+- [ ] refactor math framework
+- [ ] refactor livecodebench framework
+- [ ] organize docs

 > [!Important]
-> Due to the tightly coupled nature of LiveCodeBench's codebase, despite our efforts to integrate it with minimal cost, we inevitably had to incorporate a significant amount of code from the original repository
+> Due to the tightly coupled nature of LiveCodeBench's codebase, despite our efforts to integrate it with minimal cost, we inevitably had to incorporate a significant amount of code from the original repository.
+>
+> We only suopport codegeneration scenario of LiveCodeBench.

 ## 🌐 Acknowledgements